ABOVE: Jeremy Kirk, associate professor of music, is captured with percussion instrument. (Contributed Photo)

 Kirk said, “Composition is working with screen sharing, sharing pieces and a lot of piggybacking ideas.”

-Joefirkus Giat, master’s in music, said, “He encourages exploration, collaboration and discussion rather than a lecture when learning.
+Joefirkus Giat, music senior, said, “He encourages exploration, collaboration and discussion rather than a lecture when learning.
 He’s always up for helping students if they have troubles or problems understanding something.
 He also likes to crack jokes and share his point of view and experiences.”